 Bananas Foster Topping:

 In a large shallow bowl or dish whisk together eggs, milk, salt, cinnamon, and allspice.
-Soak bread slices in egg mixture, allowing to absorb as much liquid as possible.
+Soak as many slices in the egg mixture as possible for 5 minutes, turning once.

 Make Your Life More Delicious!

 Get new recipes delivered by email and receive my 10 Baking Secrets You NEED to Know - for free!